-Julie is a Clinical Associate Professor of Social Work at the University of Michigan and a faculty member of Zero to Thrive, as well as a doctoral student at Wayne State University.
+Julie is a Clinical Professor of Social Work at the University of Michigan and a faculty member of Zero to Thrive, as well as a doctoral student at Wayne State University.
 Her practice, teaching and research interests focus on relational health, including parent-infant relationships, teacher-child relationships, and therapeutic and supervisory relationships.
 She lives with her supportive husband and has an adult son who long ago taught her about the wisdom of young children.

 Dr. Safyer is an Assistant Professor of Social Work at Arizona State University.
 She completed her PhD in Social Work and Developmental Psychology at the University of Michigan.
 Her work focuses on utilizing novel brain imaging methodologies as a basis for understanding early social-emotional development, as well as interventions with young children and their families.
 As a social work practitioner, Dr. Safyer is dedicated to using play-based therapies to explore the internal world of the child and believes strongly in the power of play as a mechanism of change (especially when it involves puppets).